RiyyMiruku/Auto_Excel_Merge/README.md

 # Auto_Excel_Merge
-A little tool that can combine all excels into sheets in a single excel
+A simple tool that can combine all Excel files into a single Excel workbook with multiple sheets.

 # Excel Sheet 合併工具